opf/openproject/docs/release-notes/12-5-0/README.md

 ## Upload files to Nextcloud while working in OpenProject

 OpenProject 12.5 launches the next step for the integration between OpenProject and Nextcloud.
-It is now possible to upload new files to Nextcloud and link them directly to a with package all from within OpenProject.
+It is now possible to upload new files to Nextcloud and link them directly to a work package all from within OpenProject.
 The close connection of work packages with project-related files combines the advantages of both open source systems.

 Different use cases are covered for uploading and linking files directly from within a work package.